abhisheknaiidu/arm/README.md

 # A R M
 Basically, ARM stands for Abhishek, Ritik and Mudit, The People behind this Awesome Project!

-ARM is a place for users, to upload,download and manage important documents like Notes, Scholarships and Internships Details for a Particular Discipline.
-Not only this, By keeping Security and Privacy in Mind, We also created an ADMIN named ARM to look after the documents, That were Uploaded By Various Students!
+ARM is a place for users, to upload,download and manage important documents like Notes,Tutorials,Scholarships and Internship details for a particular discipline.
+Not only this, By keeping Security and Privacy in Mind, We also made an ADMIN named `ARM` to look after the documents, that were being uploaded by various students!

 ## INSTALLATION :